 It's worth noting that if you opt for free, no-rush shipping (which can take five to seven days), you can earn money toward music, video and e-book purchases.
 Also, if a Prime-eligible package arrives after the two-day shipping guarantee and you reach out to customer service, Amazon may extend your Prime membership by a month.

 Q.: How much does Amazon Prime cost?

-A.: The membership fee for Amazon Prime is $119 per year or $12.99 per month.
+A.: Now that you know what is Amazon Prime — it's time to look at the costs.
+The membership fee for Amazon Prime is $119 per year or $12.99 per month.
 The first 30 days of the annual subscription are free, and you can cancel anytime.

 Students can get a generous price break, however.
 Amazon Student accounts get many of the same Prime benefits, and it's free for the first six months.
 After that, you will need to subscribe to Prime, but at a 50 percent discount.
 During the six-month trial, students can get free shipping but will not be able to access streaming video and music, or borrow Kindle books.
 However, they will receive full Prime benefits if they choose to subscribe at the discounted price afterward.
 They'll also get access to exclusive deals, such as specials on video game pre-orders.

 Q.: Can I give Amazon Prime as a gift?